dmbarbour/awelon/AboutAO.md

         In ABC: e -> L * e
         In AO: (s * e) -> ((L * s) * e)

 By convention and role, we call the value `s` the stack, and `e` the environment.
 Literals are added to the stack, but the environment remains accessible.
 Translation from AO to ABC is trivial: `%l` is implicitly introduced after everly literal in AO.
-Conversely, AO developers may regain ABC behavior with simple bracketing: `%v [foo] %c`.
+If necessary, AO developers may regain ABC behavior with simple bracketing: `%v 42 %c :: e → (42 * e)`.
+But doing so is inconvenient and uncommon in practice.
 The codes `%l`, `%v`, and `%c` are examples of inline ABC.

 ## Inline ABC